Vacuum Tube Amplifier Projects

 A detailed Assembly/User Manual was developed to guide the assembly process.
 It is often possible to identify flaws or errors in a design if the builder describes in detail how the circuit works and how it should be assembled before any parts are ordered.
 This was the case for the Series II XL Amplifier.

 The Assembly/User Manual is available from the Available Downloads page on this web site.
 A printed version is available for purchase from the Available Printed Documents page.
+Note that the implementation described in these documents is an update of the original amplifier as described above.
+The only significant change is elimination of the front panel meters, which unfortunately are no longer available from the supplier.

 The cost of building any project is an important consideration for the audio enthusiast and hobbyist.
 For the projects documented in this blog, the major cost centers are usually the circuit boards, transformers, and chassis.
 Builders could eliminate the PCB cost by using hand-wired terminal strip construction.